ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

 * Create a bootstrap task that could create all these files via `npx ckeditor5-bootstrap-build`.
 * Make official builds and ones built with the online builder resemble each other as closely as possible.
 * Check the READMEs of the official builds and the online builder.

+# TOC

+* Installing plugins
+	* Requirements
+	* Online builder
+	* Customizing a build
+	* Integrating from source
+		* fwd to advanced setup
+* Advanced setup
+	* Requirements
+	* Bundler
+		* Why do we need it
+		* What does each part do
+	* Scenario 1: Creating a custom build (from scratch) Installing dependencies
+		Webpack configuration
+		...
+	* Scenario 2: Integrating from source (heavy rewrite of the current "Building from source" which can be simplified) Installing dependencies
+		Webpack configuration
+		Running the editor (only the direct approach as the other is covered in the previous section) Building
+	* Going deeper
+		Option: Minifying JavaScript
+		Option: Extracting CSS
+		Option: Building to ES5 target
+		Using two different editors

 ---